loot/loot.github.io/Team-Members.md

-The tables on this page summarise the current and past membership of the BOSS team (except those members who were removed without having contributed anything), and are copied into the BOSS readme shortly before each new release.
+The tables on this page summarise the current and past membership of the BOSS team (except those members who were removed without having contributed anything).

 <table>
     <thead>